Mary Reid Kelley: Work

 Interweaving historical and literary references, euphemisms, and clever puns within the parameters of rhyming verse, her scripts are both humorous and complex.
 Her humorous lines are delivered with a deadpan quality, emphasizing the effectiveness of both her acting and writing styles.
 The result is a delightful manipulation of language that satirizes established social structures while disrupting concepts of logic and reason with its nonsensical qualities.

 Reid Kelley has been the subject of many awards and honors throughout her career.
-She has been awarded the MacArthur Fellowship in 2016, the Baloise Art Prize in 2016, the Guggenheim Fellowship in 2014, and many more.
+She was awarded the MacArthur Fellowship in 2016, the Baloise Art Prize in 2016, and the Guggenheim Fellowship in 2014.

 You Make Me Iliad (2010)

 You Make Me Iliad is a work created by Reid Kelley in 2010.
 The work is 14 minutes long and 49 seconds, and it is shot completely in black and white.
 The story of the project follows two characters, a prostitute and a soldier, in German-occupied Belgium during the First World War; Reid Kelley portrays both characters.
-In this work, Reid Kelley follows the theme of storytelling for women lost in history through witty lines and sharp humor contrasted against the background of sorrow and hardship.
-Moreover, Reid Kelley was inspired to tell the story of her World War One heroine after discovering that most literature of the World War One era was written by men, leading to her heroine's story largely being narrated by the men in her life.
+She follows the theme of storytelling for women lost in history through witty lines and sharp humor contrasted against the background of sorrow and hardship.
+Reid Kelley was inspired to tell the story of her World War One heroine after discovering that most literature of the World War One era was written by men, leading to her heroine's story largely being narrated by the men in her life.
 This choice both reflects the problems of archival records that have largely been shaped by male voices and the irony of a woman's story being told by men who are largely ignorant to such experiences.

 The Syphilis of Sisyphus (2011)

-The Syphilis of Sisyphus is a week created by Reid Kelley in 2011.
+The Syphilis of Sisyphus was created by Reid Kelley in 2011.
 The work is 11 minutes long and two seconds, and it is shot completely in black and white.
-The story follows similar themes Reid Kelley's work has often subscribed to, following the story of a pregnant young woman, Sisyphus, who has contracted syphilis; Reid Kelley plays the role of Sisyphus.
-Like her other works, Reid Kelley intertwines her poetic storytelling with humorous additions to bring light to the story of a forgotten and doomed woman in a highly romanticized time period: the French La Belle Époque.
+The story follows themes similar to other of Reid Kelley's work, following the story of a pregnant young woman, Sisyphus, who has contracted syphilis; Reid Kelley plays the role of Sisyphus.
+As in her other works, Reid Kelley intertwines her poetic storytelling with humorous additions to bring light to the story of a forgotten and doomed woman in a highly romanticized time period: the French La Belle Époque.